buildmotion/auth0-react-native-firebase-cloud-messaging/notes/setup.md

 choco install -y nodejs.install python2 jdk8
 ```

-> Make note of the JDK installation directory, you will need it to create the `JAVA_HOME` environment variable.
-Although, installed by Chocolately, the Android JDK configuration uses an internal JRE: `C:\Program Files\Android\Android Studio\jre`
+> Note: the latest version of Android Studio already contains a Java insstance.
+It complains if the version is not the same as being used by the emulators.
+Therefore, you will set `JAVA_HOME` using the path to Android's Java instance.

 ```ts
 choco